The Strada had dramatic looks, a competition pedigree, and abundant

 With its factory in rubble thanks to repeated B-17 strikes, Alfa assembled the parts left over from pre-war 6C 2500 production

 Alfa Romeo offered a full range of models within the 6C 2500 line, from the Freccia d’Oro sedans to lightweight competition spiders.
 Although prewar in its basic design, the post-war 6C 2500s were boldly innovative among their competitors and contemporaries.
-Introduced in 1939 as a successor to the Read More
+Introduced in 1939 as a successor to the highly Read More

 As described by the seller on eBay Motors: Up for auction, a beautiful 1965 SS.
 She is one of the few in the world.
 She is just lovely-anywhere she goes all heads turn on her.